 Myth #2: Acne Is All About Skincare, Not Your Diet

-At the Acne DermClass doctor Hilary Baldwin and doctor Evan Rieder discussed how consuming skim milk product impact a person’s skin.
+At the Acne DermClass, Dr. Hilary Baldwin and Dr. Evan Rieder discussed how consuming skim milk product impact a person’s skin.
 They specifically touched on the skimmed and low-fat milk products.
-As it turned out, these products are processed didn’t seem to work well for people with acne-prone skin.
+As it turned out, these products are processed, and they don’t seem to work well for people with acne-prone skin.
 On my personal experience, that was a breaking point for changing my skin!
 I did cut every single milk product from my diet and immediately noticed the difference in clarifying my acne.

 Myth #3: Acne and Stress?
 Not Related!

-Another important problem that doctor Evan Rieder mentioned at the La Roche-Posay Acne DermClass is the connection between acne and stress.
-We usually talk about this topic from the perspective that people with acne-prone skin seem to be stressed out and feel not confident about their looks.
+Another critical problem that doctor Evan Rieder mentioned is the connection between acne and stress.
+We usually talk about this topic from the perspective that people with acne-prone skin don’t feel confident about their looks.
 But there’s more to it!
-There are recent studies showing that when you are stressed out your skin actually looks worse than when you are at peace.
-So it’s a vicious circle: you are stressed that you have acne and in return, your acne is getting worse because you are stressed out.
+Recent studies are showing that when you are under stress, your skin looks worse than when you are at peace.

 Dr. Rieder recommended all sorts of self-care rituals that help to escape this vicious circle, from meditation to talking to a therapist.
 If you are interested in learning more about how to handle your everyday stress, check out my recent post on easy self-care rituals that help me to stay positive and less stressed out.

-As a person who’s been struggling with acne-prone skin all her life, I agree that the acne problem should be handled on many different levels.
-From boosting your self-confidence and improving your eating habits and (of course!) consulting with the dermatologist, it’s quite a long-term project to get the best skin of your life.
-But, again, it’s totally doable, especially with an organized and straightforward approach.
+As a person who’s been struggling with acne-prone skin all her life, I agree that the acne problem demands a particular approach.
+From boosting your self-confidence and improving your eating habits and consulting with the dermatologist, it’s quite a long-term project.
+But, again, it’s doable, especially with an organized and straightforward approach.

 * * * * *

 I hope this portion of myths about acne debunked was helpful.
-As always with La Roche-Posay, I learned so much at the Acne DermClass and I hope I succeeded in presenting my knowledge in an easy to comprehend way.
-Kindly let me know in the comments if you want any additional explanations on the topics above or have questions about how to handle acne-prone skin.
+As always with La Roche-Posay, I learned so much at the Acne DermClass.
+I hope I succeeded in presenting my knowledge in an easy to comprehend way.
+Kindly let me know in the comments if you have questions about how to handle acne-prone skin.
 Thanks for reading!